 Good, says the kid, who then thrusts his blue book into the middle of all the rest of the exams and runs out of the lecture hall.

-There are more variations than one would imagine on keeping one leg up in the air, or sitting on each other, facing north, east, south, or west, variations that may technically be different but probably end up producing sensations that are all pretty much the same.
+There are more variations than one would imagine on keeping one leg up in the air, or sitting on each other, facing north, east, south, or west, variations that may technically be different but probably end up producing sensations all pretty much the same.
 And there are some variations that must produce some pretty shallow penetration, penetration that might feel at best like a tickle to be brushed away—from the female's point-of-view at least, unless the male is hung like a baguette.
 The card fellow is very willing but the card does not reveal further information of that nature.

-The problem is that the card is not 26 or 36 abstractions that may or may not produce pleasurable sensations depending upon physical parameters and the emotional context.
-The problem is that the card is 36 or 46 ways he wants to try making someone else happy, 46 or 56 ways he is giving someone else an orgasm, 56 or 66 ways he is fucking someone else and not her.
+The problem is the card is not 26 or 36 abstractions that may or may not produce pleasurable sensations depending upon physical parameters and the emotional context.
+The problem is the card is 36 or 46 ways he wants to try making someone else happy, 46 or 56 ways he is giving someone else an orgasm, 56 or 66 ways he is fucking someone else and not her.
 66, 67, 68, 69.

 She slides the card back, hiding it behind the laminated Feng-Shui reference card.